 - VidyoPortal.
 Call control and management - VidyoRouter.
-Media routing and video optimization
+Media routing and video optimization - VidyoGateway.

-- VidyoGateway.
 Provides an interface to H.323 and SIP based devices - VidyoReplay.
 Provides conference recording and web-casting

-For multi-tenant architectures supporting Vidyo integration, MiCollab adds a Vidyo blade that connects to the Vidyo portal using a web services API.
+For multi-tenant architectures supporting Vidyo integration, MiCollab adds a Vidyo blade that connects to Vidyo using a web services API.
 This additional blade is used for provisioning and authentication services, and does not affect the capacity of the MiCollab server.

-For multi-tenant architectures, Oria supports provisioning of Vidyo services through an interface with MiCollab, and Vidyo services may be included in Oria user bundles.
+For multi-tenant architectures, MiCloud Management Portal supports provisioning of Vidyo services through an interface with MiCollab, and Vidyo services may be included in MiCloud Management Portal user bundles.
 Using the embedded management tools, MiCollab Server Manager includes: